snowleopard/selective/README.md

 You can think of `handle` as a *selective function application*: you apply it only when given a value of type `Left a`.
 Otherwise, you skip it (along with all its effects) and return the `b` from `Right b`.
-Intuitively, `handle` allows you to efficiently handle an error (idiomatically represented by `Left a`).
+Intuitively, `handle` allows you to efficiently handle an error, which we often represent by `Left a` in Haskell.

 Note that you can write a function with this type signature using `Applicative`, but it will have different behaviour -- it will always execute the effects